-Auditors' fees
+Auditor's fees

-Compensation is paid to the company's auditors in accordance with a special agreement on this matter.
-In 2010, audit fees amounted to SEK 3m in the parent company and SEK 17m in the Group.
-In addition, the parent company paid SEK 1m in fees for other assignments to the company's auditors and the Group as a whole paid fees for other assignments amounting to SEK 6m.
+Compensation is paid to the company's auditor in accordance with a special agreement on this matter.
+In 2012, audit fees amounted to SEK 2m in the parent company and SEK 38m in the Group.
+In addition, the parent company paid SEK 0m in fees for other assignments to the company's auditor and the Group as a whole paid fees for other assignments amounting to SEK 28m.
 The Board has established guidelines for the relation between auditing fees and consulting fees.
 These guidelines are continuously followed up by the Audit Committee which also evaluates the content of both auditing and consulting services.